Kastellorizo: Demographics and economy

 CS Salamis Glory in Kastellorizo harbour.

 The population rose from 4,870 in the 1880s and reached its peak in 1908 with an estimated 9,000 people residing there.
-At that time, Kastellorizo was still the only safe harbor along the route between Makri (today's Fethiye) and Beirut.
-Its sailing ships traded products from Anatolia (coal, timber, valonia, pine bark) for Egyptian goods (rice, sugar, coffee, tissues and yarns), and carried Anatolian cereals to Rhodes and Cyprus.
+At that time, Kastellorizo was still the only safe harbour along the route between Makri (today's Fethiye) and Beirut.
+Its sailing ships traded products from Anatolia (coal, timber, valonia, pine bark) for Egyptian goods (rice, sugar, coffee, tissues, and yarns), and carried Anatolian cereals to Rhodes and Cyprus.
 On the island there was also a flourishing production of charcoal (much sought after in Alexandria, where it was used for narghile).
 The fishing industry — mainly sea sponges — was important too.

 After 1908, the decay of the island's economy set in, accelerated by the decline of the Ottoman Empire and the population exchange between Greece and Turkey in 1923.
 In the late 1920s the island's population dropped to 3,000, while about 8,000 inhabitants lived abroad, predominantly in Australia, Egypt, Greece and the U.S. At that time the town had 730 inhabited houses, while 675 were already empty, and many ruined.

 The population continued to drop to 584 at the 1951 census, reaching a low point of 222 at the 1981 census, before slowly rising again to 594 at the 2021 census, all living in the town of Megísti.
 The municipality also includes the islands of Ro and Strongyli, both without permanent inhabitants.
 Many of its emigrants live in Australia (especially Perth and Sydney), where they are known as "Kazzies".

 The existence of a Muslim community on the island during the Ottoman period can be deduced from the presence of a mosque with a minaret that still exists but by 1929 was no longer functioning.

 Transport

-The island is connected with Rhodes, Piraeus and Kaş by ferry.
+The island is connected with Rhodes, Piraeus, and Kaş by ferry.
 Passenger ferries' frequency is as follows: